SamRaiche/CS50-Final-Project/README.md

 #### API

 While we could have used local state, we wanted to create an API and save state to a database.
-This allows usme to not lose data when we refresh the page or restart the browser as the data is stored on a server.
+This allows us to not lose data when we refresh the page or restart the browser as the data is stored on a server.

 The API is written in [nest.js](https://nestjs.com].
 Nest.js is like react in that it provides a structure and patterns for building an API.
 With an API this simple we could have used flask, but the structure of nest would allow me to scale it much larger.